marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Kinesis

 - collection of services for processing streams of various data.
-- data is processed in "shards" - with each shart able to ingest 1000 records per second.
+- data is processed in "shards" - with each shard able to ingest 1000 records per second.
 - a default limit of 500 shards, but can be increase to unlimited
 - record consists of partition key, sequence number and data blob (up to 1MB)
 - transient data store - default retention of 24 hours, but can be configured for up to 7 days.